 “What?”
-Michael replied with a slightly disturbed tone.
-We was trying to concentrate on pipetting nanograms of DNA into a two-dimensional array.
+Michael replied sounding slightly disturbed.
+He was trying to concentrate on pipetting nanograms of DNA into a two-dimensional array.

-“Well” said Michael, “I’ve run a few metabolic tests.
-Everything looks totally normal – except our friend here has also tested positive for a bunch of enzymatic activities that have nothing to do with photosynthesis.
-I’m sure it’s a contamination in the raw sample – I mean, there can be no other explanation.
-I can’t think of any other reason for this than a false positive.
+“Well”, Michael replied, “I’ve run a few metabolic tests and everything looks totally normal – except for some false positives we got for a bunch of enzymatic activities that have nothing to do with photosynthesis.
+I’m sure it’s a contamination in the raw sample.
 Unless… we have been invaded by an alien phytoplankton!”
-Michael chuckled loudly as he leaned backwards, his head almost facing the ceiling.
-His lab glasses shined bright for a split second as they reflected the lights.
+Michael chuckled as he leaned backwards, his head almost facing the ceiling.
+His lab glasses reflected the lights for a second.

-“I think you should re-run those tests” said Olivia.
+“I think you should re-run those tests Michael,” said Olivia.
 “This is why”

-She took her phone out of her pocket and held up the screen to Michael’s face.
+She took her phone out of her pocket and held the screen up to Michael’s face.
 It was The Line’s live satellite coverage of the phytoplankton plague.
 It was only a matter of time before it would cover the entire globe.

-Like every new life form that emerged on this planet, the phytoplankton was only the latest in a series of miracles that had been happening on Earth for the past 3.5 billion years.
+Like every new life form that had emerged on this planet, the phytoplankton was only the latest in a series of miracles that had been happening on Earth over the past 3.5 billion years.
 But the planet was now desperate for more miracles than usual.
-It was frantically looking through its DNA databases, trying to find new combinations, new solutions that would help its ecosystems adapt to the crisis.
-The phytoplankton was a child of climate change.
+It was frantically looking through its DNA databases trying to find new gene combinations, new solutions that would help its ecosystems adapt to the crisis.
+The phytoplankton was a child of the climate crisis.
 It was the new generation.
 It was one of the inhabitants of the New Earth.
-And like all mutants, it is only a piece of science fiction at first, in a book written by a man who was ridiculed by his colleagues.
+And like all mutants, it was only a piece of science fiction at first, in a book written by a man who was ridiculed by his colleagues.
 And then one day, it’s not fiction anymore.
 It is reality.

 George is an author, researcher, podcast host, chemist, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons , listen to his Spotify podcast George reads George, sign up for blog alerts below, or enjoy his books